rust-lang/rfcs/text/1444-union.md

 support type based aliasing rules.

-Further we consider several examples of unions used for type punning and disscuss what should be considered a defined behavior and what should not.
+Further we consider several examples of unions used for type punning and disscuss what should be considered defined behavior and what should not.

 ##### Layout compatibility at type level